R-D-GECB/wee_app/README.md

 # Wee - Genarator

 Wee is a Mini Herbarium designed by Catholicate College Pathanamthitta.
 This app is developed as per their request by R&D GECBH.
-It is aimed to generate ready to print pdf files for the herbarium information labels.
-Apart from serving the main function, it also features a data management system to store and reuse the label information.
+It is aimed to generate ready to print pdf files for the herbarium information labels and datasheets.
+Apart from serving the main function, it also features a data management system to store and reuse the information.

 # Technology

-This project is entirely built with flutter and uses Hive DB as a data storage solution.
+This project is built with flutter and uses Hive DB as a database.
-Currently the software is only targeted for Android platform.
-Web and ios builds are not tested.
+The app is targeted for Android platform.

 # Contact US